Welcome to our fabric glossary.

 Viscose Twill is a lovely fabric with a gorgeous soft drape.
-It has a soft finish with a twill construction visible on the fabric, giving off a lovely effect.
-This is made from 100% Viscose.
-It is light weight, cool and comfortable perfect for garment making such as jackets, tops, skirts and dresses.
+It has a soft finish with a twill construction visible on the fabric, giving a lovely effect.
+It is made from 100% Viscose and is light weight, cool and comfortable, perfect for garment making such as jackets, tops, skirts and dresses.
 Available here is our collection of Viscose Twill.

 A crisp, lightweight, plain weave cotton-like fabric.
 It is appropriate for curtains as well as blouses and dresses.

-Usually non-woven padded of cotton or synthetic fabric used for added insulation and quilting or curtains.
+Usually non-woven padded made of cotton or synthetic fabric.
+It used for added insulation for quilting projects or curtains.
 Take a look at our huge variety of Wadding.

 Similar to piqué in texture.
-Waffle cloth has a honeycomb.
-Usually of cotton.
+Waffle cloth has a honeycomb finished look and is usually made of cotton.

-This is a term that refers to the 'rib' effect on a cloth such as in a twill ore corduroy.
+This is a term that refers to the 'rib' effect on a cloth such as in a twill or corduroy.
 Here is our collection of lovely coloured Wale Cord.

-The yarns that run the length of the fabric.
+The yarns that run along the length of the fabric.

 Completely resistant to water penetration.
 Available here is our full selection of waterproof fabrics.